AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 1. Open the CSS file of the textbox in the Canvas theme folder and change its border color to say `red` color and save the changes.
 1. Reopen the browser again and you see the changes are reflected immediately in an Adaptive Form.
 1. Move the canvas theme folder in your cloned repository.
-1. Commit the changes and deploy the fronend pipeline.
+1. Commit the changes and run the fronend pipeline.

-Once the pipeline is executed, the theme is available under Style tab.
+Once the pipeline is executed, the theme is available under the Style tab.

 ## Best practices {#best-practices}